 MPPT Controllers allow you to dial in control parameters like charge limit and over-voltage disconnect for any batteries.

 5. Can Wire in Series

-MPPT Controllers allow you to wire you Solar array in Series whereby in PWM Controllers you can only wire the panels in parallel.
+MPPT Controllers allow you to wire your Solar array in Series whereby in PWM Controllers you can only wire the panels in parallel.

 N/B It is possible to wire Solar panels in series with PWM controllers however this is not recommended for as it can easily heat up.

 Because the MPPT controller is always tracking the maximum power point it can react quickly to changes in the input Voltage.
-This includes when there are passing clouds which can read to a drop in voltage.
+This includes when there are passing clouds and can read a drop in voltage.

-In PWM systems it will take some time for it adjust accordingly once the clouds pass.
+In PWM systems it will take some time for it adjusts accordingly once the clouds pass.
 Meaning you will get more power from the MPPT than PWM in cloudy conditions.